TemiFash28/OKX-trading-bot/README.md

 ---

 ## 🛠️ Extending Strategies
-Strategies are loaded via the `strategy_loader` module.
+Strategies are loaded via the `strategies` module.
 To add a new one:
 1. Implement a new strategy class with `generate_signal(market_data)`.
 2. Reference it in `config.json`.